NeymarL/qr-code/README.md

 # QR Code Generator

-This is a demo QR code generator, I only implement mode `Alphanumeric` with version `2`.
+This is a QR code generator demo, I only implement mode `Alphanumeric` with version `2`.

 ## Usage